 You’ll also discover the story behind them and how you can experience them on one of the Belfast murals tours.
 Dive on in!

-Though Belfast is a vibrant and largely peaceful city today, it was and still is divided along religious and cultural lines – the same ones that were the cause of so much violence during The Troubles.
+Though Belfast is a vibrant and largely peaceful city today, it was and still is divided along religious and cultural lines – the same ones that led to The Troubles.

-From the late 1970’s however (and particularly after the death of Bobby Sands in 1981), the people of Belfast began expressing themselves in a more creative way.
+From the late 1970’s however (and particularly after the passing of Bobby Sands in 1981), the people of Belfast began expressing themselves in a more creative way.

 Displaying important aspects each community’s culture and history, the murals are a visual way of showing pride and communicating messages that perhaps reflect each community’s values.